World's policeman wins rare applause for FIFA crackdown

-BERLIN The United States has infuriated some of its closest allies in recent years by fining their banks and spying on their citizens.
-But its latest extra-territorial salvo, a crackdown on graft at football's global governing body, is winning wide applause abroad.
+BERLIN, May 28 The United States has infuriated some of its closest allies in recent years by fining their banks and spying on their citizens.
+But its latest extra-territorial salvo, a crackdown on graft at soccer's global governing body, is winning wide applause abroad.

 Following news on Wednesday that the U.S. Justice Department, supported by FBI investigators, was charging nine current and former FIFA officials with illegal payments, kickbacks and bribes, the Twittersphere was flooded with rare cheers of approval for the "world's policeman".